StockSharp/doc/en/topics/designer/strategies/using_visual_designer/elements/data_sources/variable.md

 Incoming sockets

-- **Any data** \- the value of the selected type, which will be stored instead of the default value.
+- **Any data** – the value of the selected type, which will be stored instead of the default value.
-- **Trigger** – the signal that determines the point at which it is necessary to pass the stored value through the output socket.
+- **Trigger** – the signal (any value except `False`) that determines the point at which it is necessary to pass the stored value through the output socket.

 ### Outgoing sockets

 Outgoing sockets

-- **Any data** \- the value of the selected type of passed data.
+- **Any data** – the value of the selected type of passed data.

 ### Parameters